ergo-services/ergo/docs/advanced/inspecting-state.md

 The mechanics are covered in [Actor](../actors/actor.md#inspection): requests arrive on the Urgent queue, values are strings, and the callback must return immediately.
 This page is about the part the mechanics do not tell you - what to put in there, and what it buys.

 The division of labour is worth stating plainly, because it is unusual.
 The framework does not define what belongs in that map.
 It has no schema for it, no field registry, no notion of which keys are meaningful.
-All it does is instrument: deliver the request, call your callback, and carry the result to whoever asked - the observer renders it, [MCP](../extra-library/applications/mcp.md) returns it as a tool result, a sibling process gets it from `process.Inspect`. **The content is entirely yours, and so is the diagnostic value.** An actor whose callback returns three convenient fields is an actor that cannot be diagnosed, and no amount of tooling above it changes that.
+All it does is instrument: deliver the request, call your callback, and carry the result to whoever asked - the observer renders it, its [MCP surface](../extra-library/applications/observer.md) returns it as a tool result, a sibling process gets it from `process.Inspect`. **The content is entirely yours, and so is the diagnostic value.** An actor whose callback returns three convenient fields is an actor that cannot be diagnosed, and no amount of tooling above it changes that.

 ## What you do not expose does not exist